Genoa starts demolishing disaster bridge six months on

 It will "have elements of a boat because that is something from Genoa," Piano has said, describing a streamlined and luminous white structure.

-The new bridge is estimated to cost 202 million euros (US$229 million), making it one of the most expensive in Europe.
+The new bridge is estimated to cost 202 million euros ($229 million), making it one of the most expensive in Europe.

-It is expected to be open to traffic by April 2020, junior transport minister Edoardo Rizi said on Thursday, with the demolition of the old structure due to take 190 days.
+It is expected to be open to traffic by April 2020, junior transport minister Edoardo Rixi said on Thursday, with the demolition of the old structure due to take 190 days.

 - Invisible decay -